 Herrenhausen Palace, Hanover, Germany

-A detailed preliminary program will be ready for download in the donwload section in February 2019.
+A detailed preliminary program is available for download in the donwload section.

 Conference Topics at a glance